 Using this confectionary curio as a starting point, Re-imagining the Chocolate Apple will take visitors on a journey of discovery into York’s chocolate-making past.

 The event is free to attend and has been organised by Borthwick Institute researchers Kerstin Doble and Francesca Taylor in collaboration with the York Cocoa House and the Mansion House.

-In collaboration with the York Cocoa Houseand Mansion House, this free event will re-imagine the Chocolate Apple, taking inspiration from the very recipes used by Terry's that were recently discovered by our trainees.
-The apple will take the audience on a journey of discovery through the Borthwick Archives and the Mansion House itself, bringing together science and the social and chocolate-making history of York, with displays of vintage packaging and period dining.
+Kerstin Doble said: “Re-imagining the Chocolate Apple will take the audience on a journey of discovery through the Borthwick Archives and the Mansion House itself, bringing together science and the social and chocolate-making history of York, with displays of vintage packaging and period dining.

-For a small fee, York Cocoa House's chocolate and confectionery experts will also be leading a workshop in the kitchen, where visitors will take inspiration from the exhibits to create their own flavoured chocolate, complete with its own wrapper.
+As part of the event, York Cocoa House's chocolate and confectionery expert Sophie Jewett will lead a workshop in the kitchen, where visitors will take inspiration from the exhibits to create their own flavoured chocolate bar, complete with its own wrapper.